 Kyle M. Noonan

 Kyle has been repeatedly recognized by The Best Lawyers in America® in the category of “Ones to Watch” for Commercial Litigation.
-He is the Maine Contributing Editor of Daller & Daller’s Tort Law Desk Reference: A Fifty-State Compendium.
+He is the Maine contributing editor of Daller & Daller’s Tort Law Desk Reference: A Fifty-State Compendium.
 Kyle is a member of the Maine State Bar Association’s Committee on Continuing Legal Education and regularly presents on topics related to litigation.

 Honors & Distinctions